 It was about 40 minutes back to Cope Saddle Hut where I paused to treat a heel blister giving me some grief.

 The sleet forecast for the next day was still on my mind.
 Time was moving on fast and the day was drawing to a close quickly.
 Not knowing my own luck at stumbling on an empty snowbound Cope, I packed my dried gear and left.
+I should have stayed and chilled out, giving the hungry antechinus some of the noodle seasoning by way of pact.
 The first part of the trail was a pleasant ski.

 I knew time was against me and that icing-up was imminent.
 The skiing went well for the first two thirds until the descent in to Wallace.

-I was following some ski trails that led straight down the slope, but there was no way I could manage this with a 20kg pack at this time of the evening.
+I was following some ungroomed rutted ski trails that led straight down the slope, but there was no way I could manage this with a 20kg pack at this time of the evening.
 The sun had fallen below the nearby hills and gloom was spreading.
-I was having difficulty making progress: the snow was deep clag and steep.
+I was having difficulty making progress: the snow was deep, claggy and steep.
 Even side-stepping down was arduous.
 I was sinking in about 20 to 30cm with each movement in heavy clag.
 I had 3 falls that required undoing the pack in order to stand up and continue.
-Energy sapping stuff.
-The sun was about to set and the gloaming would only last 20 minutes.
+This was delaying and energy sapping stuff.
+The sun was about to set and the winter gloaming would only last 20 minutes.

-I melted snow sourced for water and had dinner in what is now a restored but bleak hut and with a more respectful antechinus for company.
+I melted snow for water and unceremoniously heated and ate my dehydrated meal in what is now a restored but bleak hut and with a more respectful antechinus for company.

-Cope Hut was looking a lot more cheerful, however I consoled myself that I was closer to my destination for what had been forecast as a miserable final day.
+Cope Hut was looking a lot more welcome, warmer, dryer and cheerful, however I consoled myself that I was closer to my destination for what had been forecast as a miserable final day.
 At least I have had a winter snow camp at Wallace Hut, something of an over-rated mecca to ski tourers.

 The weather was also holding which was a blessing, even if the nearby groomed road was a handrail back home.

-Trip nearly over, I quickly drifted off content with the events of the day expecting to wake up to changed weather, wind, gloom and stinging sleet.
+Trip nearly over, I retired promptly by 7:30 and I quickly drifted off content with the events of the day expecting to wake up to changed weather: wind, scudding fog and cloud and stinging sleet.